minniexp/packglist-client/README.md

 2. Add, edit, or delete category and items

-3. Checkmark
+3. Click on the select itme to toggle checkmark.

 ### Technology

-This App uses React v18.0, Node, Express, and PostgresQL.
+This App uses React v18.0.
+Node, Express, and PostgresQL.

 ### Possible Improvements: